 The participating colleges have purchased a gaming curriculum from Atlantic Cape Community College, near Atlantic City in New Jersey.
 They plan to train employees on a wide range of levels, from dealing cards to providing security for the casinos.
 Training will also be provided for the administrative side of casino operations, as well as food service and hospitality management.
 Other fields of study might include criminal justice, security, and maintenance.
 Before the colleges can begin their training programs, they must learn the requirements that will be imposed by the Gaming Commission, the same group that will be choosing the casino for Western Massachusetts.

 Until the training programs are set up, those interested in casino careers in Massachusetts are urged to earn their GED, if they don’t already have a high school diploma.
 In addition, English as a second language training could be taken if an individual continues to struggle with learning English.
 Finally, interested parties are encouraged to check their credit histories, since a poor credit rating can stand in the way of casino employment.

 Deadline Passed, Plans are In

 As community colleges get ready to launch casino training programs across the state, corporations interested in bringing casinos to Massachusetts continue to progress with their plans as well.
 Mass Live reports that both MGM Resorts and Penn National Gaming submitted their full paperwork to the city of Springfield prior to the deadline on January 15.
 Boxes of formal casino proposals were delivered to Springfield’s city hall by the set date.
-The proposals will now be considered by the mayor of Springfield, Domenic J. Sarno and two review boards.
+The proposals will now be considered by the mayor of Springfield, Domenic J. Sarno, and two review boards.

 Mohegan Sun has also submitted a proposal for Palmer, which is currently pending as well.
-With many possible casinos vying for the chance to open in Massachusetts in the not so distant future, now is the time for interested workers to prepare for the training they will need to land jobs in the industry.
+With many possible casinos vying for the chance to open in Massachusetts in the not-so-distant future, now is the time for interested workers to prepare for the training they will need to land jobs in the industry.
 Community colleges are getting ready to ramp up casino training programs that will give students the edge they need to land some of the hottest jobs that are expected to arrive in Massachusetts over the next few years.